davisp/jiffy/README.md

   JSON term is decoded the return value of decode/2 becomes `{has_trailer, FirstTerm, RestData::iodata()}`.
 This is useful to decode multiple terms in a single binary.
+* `{bytes_per_red, N}` where N &gt;= 0 - This controls the number of
+  bytes that Jiffy will process as an equivalent to a reduction.
+Each 20 reductions we consume 1% of our allocated time slice for the current process.
+When the Erlang VM indicates we need to return from the NIF.
+* `{bytes_per_iter, N}` where N &gt;= 0 - Backwards compatible option
+  that is converted into the `bytes_per_red` value.

 `jiffy:encode/1,2`
 ------------------